What is a meditation journal? What are the benefits of keeping one? And how can a meditation journal help you live a happier, more mindfulness?

 What Is A Meditation Journal?

-Being in a relaxed mental state, like during meditation, we’re bound to experience insights, great ideas, new understandings, or epiphanies.
+Being in a relaxed mental state or mindfulness, like during meditation, we’re bound to experience illuminations, great ideas, new understandings, or epiphanies.

-It’s all about keeping those insights and, ultimately, ensuring those short-term thoughts become long-term memories.
+It’s all about helping to keep those points and, ultimately, ensuring those short-term thoughts become long-term memories.

 The Benefits Of Keeping A Meditation Journal?

-- The thoughts and insights you receive from meditation won’t flee from your memory.
+- The thoughts and illuminations you receive from meditation or states of mindfulness won’t flee from your memory.

-- You’ll be more motivated to continue meditating.
+- You’ll be more happy and motivated to continue meditating.

-- Keeping a meditation journal acts as an extra way to practice mindfulness.
+- A subscription to keeping a meditation diary acts as an extra way to practice mindfulness.

-- You’ll have a better understanding of how you meditate.
+- You’ll have a better understanding of meditating.

 - It can open your eyes to the types of meditation that work best for you.